JTech-Labs/MonumentalMountain/README.md

 MonumentalMountain has several special features.
 If you want to see all the items and their corresponding advancements, please see ITEMS.md
 ---

-Plese open an issue or make a pull request if you feel something needs adding or changing, the programming team or kind people of the community will try to repond as soon as possible.
+Please open an issue or make a pull request if you feel something needs adding or changing, the programming team or kind people of the community will try to respond as soon as possible.